+Proposed

+Maximum

-Title of Each Class of Securities To Be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, \$0.0001 par value per share \$ \$
+Title of Each Class of Aggregate Amount of

+Securities To Be Registered Offering Price(1) Registration Fee(2)

+Common Stock, \$0.0001 par value per share \$ \$

-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the offering price of additional shares that the underwriters have the option to purchase. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes the offering price of (1)additional shares that the underwriters have the option to purchase.

+(2)Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.